NSPM-33 Research Security Program

 These policies entail maintaining travel records, requiring advance disclosure and authorization, conducting security briefings, offering assistance with electronic device security, and imposing pre-registration requirements.

+The University of Utah adheres to principles of openness in research based on its mission of education, research and public service.
 Export controls are U.S. laws that regulate distribution to foreign nationals, foreign entities, and foreign countries.
 Please review the Export Control Basics briefing.

 Export Control Basics for the University of Utah